-Market risk is divided into interest rate risk, credit spread risk and foreign exchange risk.
-Sparebanken Sør Boligkreditt AS has a low market risk.
+Market risk is the risk of changes in value as a result of changes in market prices.
+Market risk is divided into interest rate risk, credit spread risk and exchange rate risk.
+Sparebanken Sør Boligkreditt AS has a low market risk